 Satellite LAT (Latin American Network)

-Satelite is still in a founding period and is made up of music workers from 15 countries, with the purpose of influencing spaces where different people who make up the music production sector converge (fairs, markets, festivals, meetings ...) and Through specific actions (talks, workshops, conferences, debate table, surveys, etc.), highlight the lack of inclusion and visibility that women have endured over the years from the different roles they play in the music industry of the Latin American region.
-Therefore, as a final objective, they intend to denature practices associated with discrimination by gender and not by ability, installed in the Latin American musical ecosystem.
+satelite is still in its founding period and is made up of music workers from 15 countries, with the purpose of influencing spaces where different people who make up the productive music sector come together (fairs, markets, festivals, meetings...) and through Specific actions (talks, workshops, conferences, panel discussions, surveys, etc.) highlight the lack of inclusion and visibility that women have endured over the years from the different roles they play in the region's music industry Latin American.
+Therefore, as a final objective, they intend to distort practices associated with discrimination by gender and not by ability, installed in the Latin American musical ecosystem.

 The network has the spirit of spontaneous and collective organization.
 Those who wish can register to make contact with other women in the music industry.

 EVA Music Market (Latin America)